 Precludes additional credit for MUSI 2205.
 Prerequisite(s): second-year standing.
+Lectures three hours a week.

-Popular Musics before 1945
+MUSI 2006 [0.5 credit] Popular Musics before 1945

 Selected aspects of the development of Anglo-American popular musics from their roots in the nineteenth century until the shifts and tensions which led to the advent of rock-and-roll and soul in the 1950s.
 Genres to be examined include blues, country, the sentimental ballad, Broadway music.